 In this study, a total of 140 non-water-damaged rooms in England with no indication of potential moisture induced problems (e.g. damp patches, discolouration, spalling) and no visible mould were tested to identify normal background levels of mould and to benchmark when an indoor environment may be in need of remediation.
-To this end, 140 air samples and 629 surface samples were collected (313 from visually clean surfaces and 316 visually dirty/dusty surfaces).
+140 air samples and 629 surface samples were collected (313 from visually clean surfaces and 316 visually dirty/dusty surfaces).

+Study site
-Study site: The buildings used for this study include houses (17%), flats (59%), and bungalows (24%) of different ages (pre-1945: 3%, 1946-1970: 70%, 1971-1990: 24%, 1991-today: 3%), and different materials and construction techniques (solid brick masonry, brick masonry with cavity walls - with and without insulation -, concrete) made available to us by volunteers from London and the surrounding counties in England:

-Huntingdonshire, Cambridgeshire, Soke of Peterborough, Leicestershire, Cambridgeshire, the West Midlands, Staffordshire, Hertfordshire, Essex, Northamptonshire, and Berkshire.
+The buildings used for this study include houses (17%), flats/apartments (59%), and single storey detached home (24%) of different ages (pre-1945: 3%, 1946-1970: 70%, 1971-1990: 24%, 1991-today: 3%), and different materials and construction techniques (solid brick masonry, brick masonry with cavity walls - with and without insulation -, concrete) made available to us by volunteers from London and the surrounding counties in England: Huntingdonshire, Cambridgeshire, Soke of Peterborough, Leicestershire, the West Midlands, Staffordshire, Hertfordshire, Essex, Northamptonshire, and Berkshire.
 In these buildings, 140 non-water-damaged rooms with no visible mould were tested using a testing protocol composed of surface sampling and active (aggressive or activated) air sampling as detailed below.

+Surface sampling

-Surface sampling: Surface samples were taken using a sterile swab wetted in sterile saline to enhance swabbing efficacy.
-A 3×3 cm adhesive template was used to demarcate the swabbing area.
-In each room, 3-5 samples were taken from both visually clean and visually dirty/dusty (but not visibly mouldy) surfaces.
+Surface samples were taken using a sterile swab wetted in sterile saline to enhance swabbing efficacy.
+A $3 \times 3$ -cm adhesive template was used to demarcate the swabbing area.
+In each room, three to five samples were taken from both visually clean and visually dirty/dusty (but not visibly mouldy) surfaces.

-Active (aggressive or activated) air sampling: Once the air sampling equipment was set up in the room, a handheld blower (Makita BUB 182, 18V, 0.043m3/s, Makita Corporation, Anjo, Aichi, Japan) was used to disturb all surfaces in the room twice from a distance of approximately 2m using maximum power on the blower.
-Air sampling was started 1 minute after the blowing phase (to allow large particles to settle), using a flow rate of 15 l/min for 15 minutes (225 litres total volume), through a cassette preloaded with a 25 mm, 0.8 μm pore size Mixed Cellulose Ester filter (Zefon International, Inc. Ocala, FL, USA).
+Active (aggressive or activated) air sampling

+Once the air sampling equipment was set up in the room, a handheld blower (Makita BUB 182, 18 V, 0.043 m3/s; Makita Corporation, Anjo, Aichi, Japan) was used to disturb all surfaces in the room twice from a distance of approximately 2 m using maximum power on the blower.
+Air sampling was started 1 min after the blowing phase (to allow large particles to settle), using a flow rate of 15 l/min for 15 min (225 litres total volume), through a cassette preloaded with a 25 mm, 0.8-μm pore size Mixed Cellulose Ester filter (Zefon International, Inc., Ocala, FL, USA).
 The filters were placed 1.5 m above the ground with the open face filter pointing upwards.

+Mould quantification

-Mould quantification: Mould concentrations in both surface and air samples were quantified by measuring the activity of β-N-acetylhexosaminidase (NAHA) according to a standardized protocol (Mycometer A/S, Denmark).
-Firstly, an enzyme substrate containing 4-methyl umbelliferyl was added to the filter or swab samples.
-After around 30 minutes of reaction time (depending on ambient temperature), the resulting fluorescence was measured in relative fluorescence units (RFU) using a manual fluorometer (Turner Design US/Mycometer version), and the substrate blank value subtracted.
-One RFU is equal to 33.3×10^{-2} pmol 4-MU/ml reaction volume/min.
+Mould concentrations in both surface and air samples were quantified by measuring the activity of $\beta$ -N-acetylhexosaminidase (NAHA) according to a standardised protocol (Mycometer A/S, Hørsholm, Denmark).
+Firstly, an enzyme substrate containing 4-methylumbelliferyl was added to the filter or swab samples.
+After around 30 min of reaction time (depending on ambient temperature), the resulting fluorescence was measured in RFU using a manual fluorometer (Turner Designs, CA, USA/Mycometer version), and the substrate blank value subtracted.
+One RFU is equal to 33.3 $\times$ 10-2 pmol 4-MU/ml reaction volume/min.
 The sampling area for the surface samples was 9 cm2 and the reaction volume used for analysing surface samples was 2 ml.
-The sample volume for air samples were 225 l and the reaction volume for air samples was 1 ml.
+The sample volume for air samples were 225 I and the reaction volume for air samples was 1 ml.